 Lenin: Imperialism, the Highest Stage of Capitalism

-In this series we discuss classics of Marxism that have acquired some esteem in the history of the labor movement and/or the bourgeois sciences: either as an ideological court of appeal or as an exhibit for conditional utility.
-The old writings are supposed to be given the honor that their statements are immediately taken as settled knowledge – which offers insight into why some are so useful and others so reprehensible.
-It has been noticeable to us for a long time that exposure to the classics has little to do with whether they are correct or not: that is why they have their ups and downs even with friend and foe!
-So Capital pleases many a philosopher, The German Ideology a lot of sociologists, Lenin’s What is to Be Done not a single Green – and since the conversion of the PR China from the socialist model into a developing country, nobody wants to know any more about the views of Mao Tse-tung.
-As a correction, as it were, to this exposure to the honored and hated teachers of revolution as a matter of taste, we would like to advise complete non-commitment to the dogmatic exposure to their ideas, whereby maybe the problem is cleared up whether we are a M-L sect: we believe in nobody, and if L stated something that is correct, it is as dear to us as M…
+In this series, we discuss classics of Marxism that have attained some standing in the history of the labor movement or the bourgeois sciences: either as ideological courts of appeal or as proofs for conditional usefulness.
+The old writings should be given the honor that their remarks are occassionally noticed – which might tell us something about why some are considered so useful and others so reprehensible.
+It has been apparent to us for some time that acquaintance with the classics has little to do with whether they are correct or not: that’s why they are trendy with friend and foe alike!
+That’s why Capital appeals to so many philosophers, The German Ideology to sociologists, Lenin’s What is to Be Done to not a single Green – and since the People’s Republic of China converted from a socialist model to a developing country, nobody wants to know Mao’s views any more.
+In a sense, as a correction to this fussy treatment of the revered and hated teachers of revolution, we would like to advise a dogmatic treatment of their ideas without any obligations, which will perhaps settle the problem of whether the Marxist Group is a Marxist-Leninist sect: “We don’t believe in any of them, and if L says something true, it is just as dear to us as M...”

-Lenin’s widely disseminated writing – it entered into the training canon of the ML parties of West Germany in the golden 70s, unlike Marx’s Capital, from which only the chapters on the working day and original accumulation have received such an honor – was written in the middle of the first world war.
-In view of this fact, what he aims to prove seems rather strange.
-He wanted to prove
+Lenin wrote his widely circulated essay – it entered the training canon of the West German M-L parties in the golden 70s, unlike Marx’s Capital, from which only the chapters on the working day and original accumulation ever attained such an honor – in the middle of World War I. In view of this fact, he aimed to prove something rather peculiar.
+He wanted to show

 “that imperialist wars are absolutely inevitable under such an economic system, as long as private property in the means of production exists.”

-At a point in time when the battle of nations was in full sway, to demonstrate the necessity of wars in a theoretical pamphlet, to state the reasons for the imperialistic resort to violence, with the help of and at the expense of millions of nation- and duty-conscientious people, in private property – this is for a revolutionary a not at all self-evident undertaking.
-In no case does such a proof turn to the affected persons who are just very practically concerned with killing and dying.
-It is not agitation, showing to the victims of imperialism that what they think is incorrect junk and that what they wreak is their own damage; it is also not a theoretical message that aims to change the practical position of the class whose interests communists want to assert.
-How should a discussion about how enormously the contradictions of imperialism intensify under the rule of finance capital be any good as a practical manual for a revolt by those who directly pay for these contradictions?
+At a time when the slaughter of nations was in full swing, a theoretical pamphlet to demonstrate the necessity of war, to show that private property is the reason for the imperialistic resort to violence, with the help of, and at the expense of, millions of people doing their national duties – for a revolutionary, this was not at all an obvious thing to do.
+This type of argument is in no way addressed to the affected people who are just concerned with killing and dying in a very practical way.
+It does not agitate the victims of imperialism to show what wrong things they are thinking and what they are doing to their own detriment, that is, it is not a theoretical message aimed at changing the practical position of the class whose interests the communists want to carry out.
+How could deliberations about how enormously the contradictions of imperialism are sharpening under the rule of finance capital be a practical guide of any use for an uprising by those who are currently suffering those contradictions?

-With his analysis, which is to represent “a composite picture of the world capitalist system in its international interrelations,” he opposed the patent development of formerly communist parties into today’s typical social democracies, parties that compete with reform alternatives for governing the class state.
-After the major theorists of the Second International, just like scientists from the bourgeois camp, had provided ideologies for leftist nationalism, it was up to Lenin to fundamentally refute these supporters of the class state and its Ministry of Foreign Policy.
-With a correct theory of imperialism, he wanted to set straight what the socialist parties had to do, what they had to represent, and what illusory objectives they had to correct:
+With his analysis, which was intended to present “a composite picture of the world capitalist system in its international interrelations,” he objected to the patent development of formerly communist parties into the now standard social democracies, into parties competing with reform alternatives for the government of the class state.
+After ideologies for a leftist nationalism had been provided by the major theorists of the Second International, as well as by scholars from the bourgeois camp, Lenin wanted to fundamentally refute these partisans of the class state and its foreign policy activity.
+With a correct theory of imperialism, he wanted to clarify what socialist parties were dealing with, what they had to stand for, and which illusory objectives they had to correct:

 “Unless the economic roots of this phenomenon are understood and its political and social significance is appreciated, not a step can be taken toward the solution of the practical problem of the communist movement and of the impending social revolution.”

-Nevertheless, in such methodological remarks, which not only pile up in the Preface, Lenin insists on the fact that communists must know what they line up against; that political decisions have to follow from an understanding of the reasons and purposes of the imperialist goings on and not from hopes and peace ideals.
-So he polemicizes against Kautsky’s compliment to the politics of capitalist nations that they hold the possibility of peaceful interaction with the rest of the world; he castigates the farewell to class war and the concern for the best political alternative in foreign policy, which is only consistent for a party if it holds protection of peace as a state order:
+In such methodological remarks, which are frequent not only in the preface, Lenin insists that communists must know what they are up against; that political decisions must follow from insight into the reasons and purposes of imperialist activity and not from hopes and ideals of peace.
+He therefore polemicizes against the Kautskyian compliment to the politics of capitalist nations that they contain within themselves the possibility of peaceful dealings with the rest of the world; he castigates the farewell to class struggle and the concern with better political alternatives in foreign policy which is only consistent for a party if it considers the safeguarding of peace to be a state mandate:

 “The essence of the matter is that Kautsky detaches the politics of imperialism from its economics, speaks of annexations as being a policy ‘preferred’ by finance capital, and opposes to it another bourgeois policy which, he alleges, is possible on this very same basis of finance capital.”

-In addition, Lenin addresses here the content of the argument by which he wants to show the necessity for the violent encroachments of capitalist states.
-For him it lies in the economic laws of motion, the crucial business interests of “finance capital.”
-These interests and their developing forms determine the course of international disputes – finance capital throws “in the literal sense of the word its nets out over all countries of the world,” and it “also leads directly to the subdivision of the world.”
+Moreover, Lenin here addresses the substance of the argument he wants to make as to the necessity for the violent incursions of capitalist states.
+For him it lies in the economic laws of motion, the decisive business interests of “finance capital.”
+These interests and their developing forms determine the course of international disputes – finance capital casts “its nets in the literal sense out over all countries of the world,” and it “also leads directly to the subdivision of the world.”

 The reason for imperialism: the economy of modern capitalism

-Lenin’s objection against the theorists of opportunism in the Second International – that they separate politics from their economic basis – is the prelude to the analysis of capital and its business conduct, which does not start with politics and its purposes at all.
-Lenin unstintingly commits to the distinction between economics and politics and to the “orthodox” certainty that the latter consists in nothing other than the execution of the business interests of capital.
-In this respect, his writing belongs to that branch of Marxist theory which, with the recognition of the “economic base” that “determines” everything else, gets the specific subject matter very consistently out of the way and carries out a backwards “determination” of politics.
-How the connection of the profit interest of the capitalists and the foreign policy of the ideal total capitalist appears to Lenin is revealed in a few remarks about the relation of the state and capital in imperialism:
+Lenin’s argument against the theorists of opportunism in the Second International – that they would separate politics from its economic basis – is the prelude to the analysis of capital and its business practices, in which politics and its purposes do not even appear in the first place.
+Lenin generously dispenses with the distinction between economics and politics out of the “orthodox” certainty that the latter consists in nothing but the execution of the business interests of capital.
+In this respect, his essay belongs to that branch of Marxist theory which, in its commitment to the “economic base” that “determines” everything else, very consistently avoids the specific subject and makes a wrong “determination” of politics.
+The few remarks on the relationship between state and capital under imperialism illustrate how Lenin sees the connection between the capitalists’ interest in profit and the foreign policy of the ideal collective capitalist:

 “Salvation lies in monopoly, said the capitalists as they formed cartels, syndicates and trusts.
 Salvation lies in monopoly, echoed [!] the political leaders of the bourgeoisie, hastening to appropriate the parts of the world not yet shared out.”

-And on this basis the self-critical regret in the preface is quite superfluous:
+And on this basis, the self-critical regret in the preface is rather superfluous –

 “I shall not be able to deal with the non-economic aspects of the question, however much they deserve to be dealt with”

-since the deduction of imperialism from monopoly and finance capital is Lenin’s big idea for successfully showing the necessity of annexations and wars between imperialist states as a business process – and, in reverse, international business initiated beyond all state means and actions completes the continuity of capitalist enrichment.
-Lenin also does not deal with the world market together with the developing forms of foreign policy as a consequence of capitalist private property and its advancement by the class state, but as a transformation of capitalism; and the undeniable service of the class state for national enrichment, which exists as capital, is settled for him – according to the title: imperialism as a stage – by the innovations that he ascribes to capital.
-Ironically, the methodology following the Marxist credo – the mistake of his wrong views is that one has to understand the “economic roots,” the “separation” of the political superstructure from the economic base – is a strong revision precisely of Marx’s explanation of the economy.
-This revision begins for Lenin with the discovery of
+– because with the deduction of imperialism from monopoly and finance capital, Lenin succeeds in the great feat of presenting the necessity of annexations and wars between imperialist states as a business operation – and, vice versa, passing off international business for the continuity of capitalist enrichment as carried out beyond all state actions and means.
+Lenin deals with the world market and the forms of foreign policy not as consequences of capitalist private property and its promotion by the class state, but as a change in capitalism; and for him the undeniable service of the class state for the nation’s wealth which exists as capital is – according to the title: imperialism as a stage – settled with the innovations he ascribes to capital.
+Ironically, the methodological credo of Marxism – that one has to understand the “economic roots,” the “separation” of the political superstructure from the economic base – is the error in his view that leads to a distinct revision of precisely Marx’s explanation of the economy.
+This revision begins with Lenin’s discovery of

-These are economic structures that revoke competition, which their enormous size allows them to do.
-On the one hand, for the purpose of demonstrating his discovery that capitalism has fundamentally changed – “competition turns into monopoly” – Lenin refers to statements by Marx about concentration and centralization; on the other hand, he draws completely unusual conclusions from the statement that the size of capital represents a means of business.
-The suspension of competition is something completely different than its abolition, and that monopoly is the ideal of every entrepreneur still does not mean that this ideal has long been reached by price and marketing agreements.
-Or to allow Lenin himself to deny it: competition (for the others which are still there, nevertheless!) is difficult and “monopoly” is a tendency:
+These are economic entities which escape competition, which their enormous size permits them to do.
+Lenin, for the purpose of demonstrating his discovery that capitalism has fundamentally changed – “competition turns into monopoly” – refers on the one hand to Marx’s statements about concentration and centralization; on the other hand, he draws quite odd conclusions from the statement that the size of capital represents a means of business.
+Suspension in competition is something completely different than its abolition, and the fact that a monopoly is the ideal of every entrepreneur does not mean that this ideal has long been reached with price and market agreements.
+Or to let Lenin himself to deny it: competition (for the others who still exist!) is difficult and “monopoly” is a tendency:

 “Almost half the total production of all the enterprises of the country was carried on by one-hundredth part of these enterprises!
 These 3,000 giant enterprises embrace 258 branches of industry.
 From this it can be seen that at a certain stage of its development concentration itself, as it were [!], leads straight [!] to monopoly, for a score or so of giant enterprises can easily arrive at an agreement, and on the other hand, the hindrance [!] to competition, the tendency [!] towards monopoly, arises from the huge size of the enterprises.
 This transformation of competition into monopoly is one of the most important—if not the most important—phenomena of modern capitalist economy …”